Do you run UGC campaigns and find yourself using software that’s now two years obsolete because it still saves down in 640 x 640? (Sorry, Iconosquare)

-I’ve also found – anecdotally and without peer review because no one else in the office will try it but come on – that you’ll get better engagement.
-Whether this is because Instagram weights higher resolutions more strongly or because users are just more willing to engage with higher quality images is uncertain.
+I’ve also found that you’ll get better engagement.
+Whether this is because Instagram weights higher resolutions more strongly or because users are just more willing to engage with higher quality images is unclear.

 - Find a sweet image.
 This bit’s easy.

 - Make sure you have permissions.
 Visit Brisbane uses a specially-created hashtag to assume permission but you might have to reach out to photographers and influencers and ask/pay.

 - Right click > view page source.
 On a Windows, CTRL + U is also a shortcut for this.

 - SCARY CODE.

 - Just kidding, it’s not that scary.
 Besides, we’re only after one line.
 Search (CTRL/CMD+F) for og:image and you’ll find a URL just to the right.
 Bingo.
 Highlight that.